-The 1644 scenario begins on Turn I of 1644.
-The Yorkshire Treaty of Neutrality rule 6.18 is ignored.
+The 1644 scenario begins in the first Turn of 1644.
+The Yorkshire Treaty of Neutrality rule (see 6.19 above) is ignored.
 During the Initiative Phase, if the cards played are of equal value then the Royalist player decides who is player 1 if it is 1644 and the Parliamentarian player if it is 1645-46.